Clare Elwell's Experience of LIYSF

 5. Are you still in contact with people from LIYSF?

 My research involves developing novel optical technologies for imaging the human brain.
-Among other projects I have been using these technologies to understand how infants’ brains develop and the how early life experiences can affect this.
-As part of this work I lead the Brain Imaging for Global Health (BRIGHT) project.
-This project is funded by the Bill and Melinda Gates Foundation and is focussed on understanding the impact of malnutrition, disease and poverty on some of the world’s poorest children.
-It’s a sad statistic that one third of these children will fail to reach their full potential because of the adversity they have faced in their first days, weeks and months of life.
-Our BRIGHT project is using these new optical brain imaging systems to better understand exactly what is happening in these infants brains and to inform on which interventions (e.g. nutritional supplements) can protect them.
-I’m incredibly proud of the BRIGHT project, not least because it resulted in the first ever brain imaging of infants in Africa.
+Among other projects, I have been using these technologies to understand how infants’ brains develop and how early life experiences can affect this.
+As part of this work, I lead the Brain Imaging for Global Health (BRIGHT) project.
+This project is funded by the Bill and Melinda Gates Foundation and is focused on understanding the impact of malnutrition, disease and poverty on some of the world’s poorest children.
+It’s a sad statistic that one-third of these children will fail to reach their full potential because of the adversity they have faced in their first days, weeks and months of life.
+Our BRIGHT project is using these new optical brain imaging systems to better understand exactly what is happening in these infants’ brains and to inform on which interventions (e.g. nutritional supplements) can protect them.
+I’m incredibly proud of the BRIGHT project, not least because it resulted in the first-ever brain imaging of infants in Africa.
 I’m excited by the potential of our new technology in opening up a whole new research field in global health and I believe it’s a great example of using physics and engineering to change the world.
-This picture shows me with the BRIGHT project in action in the Gambia.
+This picture shows me the BRIGHT project in action in the Gambia.

 7. What are your top tips for giving young participants advice on following through with their research ideas?

 Be brave, be ambitious, be persistent.
 Change the world.